Public transport in the Fylde: Distribution

 Seven bus operators serve the Fylde: Archway Travel, Blackpool Transport, Kirkby Lonsdale Coach Hire, Preston Bus, Stagecoach Cumbria & North Lancashire, Stagecoach Merseyside & South Lancashire and Transpora North West.

-24 bus routes either begin, end or pass through Blackpool: Blackpool Transport's routes 1, 2, 3, 3A, 5, 5A, 5B, 5C, 6, 7, 7A, 11, 11A, 11B, 12, 14 and 18; Stagecoach Cumbria & North Lancashire route 42; Stagecoach Merseyside & South Lancashire routes 61 and 68; Archway Travel's route 76; Transpora North West's routes 21 and 24; and National Express.
+22 bus routes either begin, end or pass through Blackpool: Blackpool Transport's routes 1, 3, 3A, 5, 5A, 5B, 5C, 6, 7, 8, 10, 11, 12, 14, 18 and X2; Stagecoach Cumbria & North Lancashire route 42; Stagecoach Merseyside & South Lancashire routes 61 and 68; Archway Travel's route 76; Transpora North West's routes 21 and 24; and National Express.

-Cleveleys is served by ten routes: Blackpool Transport's 1, 2, 3, 3A, 7 and 7A; Transpora's route 21 and 24; and Archway Travel's route 74 and 75.
+Cleveleys is served by nine routes: Blackpool Transport's 1, 3, 3A, 7 and 8; Transpora's route 21 and 24; and Archway Travel's route 74 and 75.

-Poulton-le-Fylde is served by six routes: Blackpool Transport's route 5 and 5C; Transpora's route 24; and Archway Travel's routes 74, 75 and 76.
+Poulton-le-Fylde is served by seven routes: Blackpool Transport's route 5 and 5C; Transpora's route 24; Archway Travel's routes 74, 75 and 76; and Stagecoach North Lancashire and Cumbria's 42 to Blackpool or Lancaster via Garstang.

-Lytham and/or St Anne's-on-the-Sea is also served by six routes: Blackpool Transport's 11, 11A and 11B; Archway Travel's 76 and 78; and Transpora's route 21.
+Lytham and/or St Anne's-on-the-Sea is served by six routes: Blackpool Transport's 7 and 10; Archway Travel's 76 and 78; Transpora's route 21; and Stagecoach South Lancashire & Merseyside's 68 to Preston or Blackpool.

-Fleetwood is served by five routes: Blackpool Transport's 1 and 14; Transpora's route 24; and Archway Travel's routes 74 and 75.
+Fleetwood is served by five routes: Blackpool Transport's 1 and 14; Transpora's route 24; and Archway Travel's routes 74 and 75 to Preston.

 Thornton is also served by five routes: Blackpool Transport's 5C and 14; Transpora's route 24; and Archway Travel's routes 74 and 75.

-Kirkham is served by four routes: Archway Travel's routes 74, 75, 76 and 78.
+Kirkham is also served by five routes: Archway Travel's routes 74, 75, 76 and 78 and Stagecoach South Lancashire and Merseyside run the 61 to Blackpool or Preston.